civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(1)** After conducting a review under any of sections `14` to `17`, `19` and `20`, the Commissioner, in a written decision,

-    must approve the authorization, amendment or determination if he or she is satisfied that the conclusions at issue are reasonable; or
+    must approve the authorization, amendment or determination if he or she is satisfied that the conclusions at issue are reasonable, **and must set out his or her reasons for doing so**; or

     must not approve the authorization, amendment or determination if he or she is not so satisfied, and must set out his or her reasons for doing so.

   **(2)** After conducting a review under section `18`, the Commissioner, in a written decision,

-    must approve the authorization if he or she is satisfied that the conclusions at issue are reasonable;
+    must approve the authorization if he or she is satisfied that the conclusions at issue are reasonable, **and must set out his or her reasons for doing so**;

     must approve the authorization with conditions — respecting the querying or exploitation of the foreign dataset or the retention or destruction of the dataset or of a portion of it — and provide reasons for doing so, if he or she is satisfied that those conclusions are reasonable once the conditions are attached; or